 c.
 Prohibition of Child Labor and Minimum Age for Employment

-Child labor, including isolated cases of forced child labor, occurred in informal artisanal mining, forced begging, agriculture, hotels and restaurants, industry, petty trade, scavenging, event or street contortionism (a Mongolian art form), and the illicit sex trade (see section 6, “Children”).
-While statistics were limited, NGOs and government officials reported that widespread alcoholism, poverty, and parental abandonment made it necessary for many children to support themselves.
-GASI reported no child deaths or injuries in an industrial accident during the first half of the year.
+Child labor, including isolated cases of forced child labor, occurred in informal artisanal mining, forced begging, agriculture, hotels and restaurants, industry, petty trade, scavenging, event or street contortionism (a local art form), and the illicit sex trade (see section 6, Children).
+The FCYDA, for example, reported that 99 children in Ulaanbaatar were engaged in prohibited labor in informal sectors, such as roadside vending.

 International organizations continued to voice concern about child jockeys in horseracing.
-According to NHRC reports, more than 30,000 child jockeys competed in horse races each year.
-Children commonly learned to ride horses at age four or five, and young children traditionally served as jockeys during the Naadam festival, where races range from two to nearly 20 miles.
-Despite a ban on racing with child jockeys in winter, winter races reportedly continued.
-Regulations require adequate headwear and chest protection, but despite greater government and public attention to safety, enforcement was inconsistent.
-Observers reported good compliance with safety regulations at national races but less compliance at community and regional events.
-The FCYDA maintained a database to register all jockeys who participate in officially sanctioned national and local races.
-According to the Ministry of Labor and Social Protection, 176 falls, 10 severe injuries, and one death were recorded in these races as of September.
+Children commonly learned to ride horses at age four or five years, and young children traditionally served as jockeys during the annual Naadam festival, where races ranged from two to nearly 20 miles.
+According to GASI 64,355 child jockeys (of whom 1,241 were younger than the required minimum age of seven years) raced during the Naadam festival.
+Although the government in 2016 prohibited child jockeys from working from November 1 to May 1, it amended this prohibition to apply only to “winter.”
+The NHRC, NGOs, and human rights activists criticized this change, because the provision is vague and allows child horse jockeys to work as early as January.
+Despite the “winter” ban, during February and March, for example, 50 children fell from horses, resulting in five severe injuries and one death.
+Regulations require insurance, adequate headgear, and chest protection, but despite greater government and public attention to safety, enforcement was inconsistent.
+Observers reported sufficient compliance with safety regulations at national races (but less compliance at community and regional events).
+The FCYDA and GASI maintained a database to register all jockeys participating in officially sanctioned national and local races.
+The FCYDA for the first time collected biometric information to better track jockeys and prevent children younger than seven years from working as jockeys.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings.